Cross Country

-Cross Country (XC) is a classic style of racing where the event starts and ends usually at the same point.
-XC courses and trails consist of a mix of singletrack trails, and smooth fire roads.
+Cross Country (XC) is a classic style of racing where the riders race side by side against each other.
+XC courses consist of a mix of single track trails, and smooth fire roads.
+This includes long burning technical climbs and exciting descents.

 Round 1 - Jordie Lunn